kaesluder/task-list-api/ada-project-docs/wave_07.md

 ## Requirements

-TODO: Deploy this project to Heroku.
+DONE: Deploy this project to Heroku.

 Then, add some Task records and Goal records to the production database.